 Tag Archives: brixton

-Rush hour: Be a complete and inconsiderate tosser.
+• Rush hour?
+Be a complete and utter tosser.

-At this point, I realised my work colleague was none other than Mick Jones, guitarist from The Clash.
-Our paths were never to cross again.
+It was only then I realised that my silent, unresponsive Tube companion was none other than Mick Jones — guitarist from The Clash.

 Karl Lokko – Cruel to be Kind